 When needing to make a purchase decision, consumers turn towards the first company that comes to mind.
 Your brand helps to place you at the top of that list.
 The manner in which you deliver on the promises you make, and the quality of products or services you provide, work to keep you on the mind of consumers.
 Combine the manner in which you do business with a consistent online presence to take a prominent place in front of your target market audience.

 Each time you add value to the customer experience, you are working to increase brand awareness as well as brand loyalty with that client.
 They begin to seek out new products or services that you offer simply because they appreciate the value that you provide.
 By maintaining a relevant position in the minds of consumers, you demonstrate that quality and value are still important assets within your organization.
 Your brand awareness keeps customers coming back and brings potential customers to your doorstep so that they can see exactly what is behind your brand.

 It Builds Equity

 Traditionally, business equity is the term that describes the physical assets of your company.
 It includes items such as buildings, company vehicles, office equipment and other physical assets that add to the financial value of your business.
-Brand awareness works to build equity for your business in a non-physical manner.
+Brand awareness marketing works to build equity for your business in a non-physical manner.

 As the level of your brand awareness increases, more consumers gain exposure to your company and the products or services you offer.
 Those consumers begin to interact with your company, inquire about your industry, and learn more about what you stand for and how you can add value to their world.